sufangmu/sufangmu.github.io/docs/english/NCE/NCE2.md

 Bluebird, the car he was driving, had been specially built for him.
 It was over 30 feet in length and had a 2, 500-horsepower engine.
-Although Campbell reached a speed of over 304 miles per hour, he had great difficulty in controlling the car because a tyre burst during the first run.
+Although Campbell reached a speed of over 304 miles per hour, he <u>had great difficulty in</u> controlling the car because a tyre(轮胎) burst(爆炸) during the first run.
-After his attempt, Campbell was disappointed to learn that his average speed had been 299 miles per hour.
+After his attempt(尝试), Campbell <u>was disappointed to learn that</u> his average speed had been 299 miles per hour.
 However, a few days later, he was told that a mistake had been made.
 His average speed had been 301 miles per hour.
 Since that time, racing drivers have reached speeds over 600 miles an hour.
-Following in his father's footsteps many years later, Sir Malcolm's son, Donald, also set up a world record.
+<u>Following in his father's footsteps</u> many years later, Sir Malcolm's son, Donald, also set up a world record.
 Like his father, he was driving a car called Bluebird.

 ## 73 The Record-Holder

-Children who play truant from school are unimaginative.
+Children who <u>play truant from school</u>(逃学) are unimaginative(缺乏想象力的).
 A quiet days' fishing,
-or eight hours in a cinema seeing the same film over and over again, is usually as far as they get.
+or eight hours in a cinema seeing the same film <u>over and over again</u>, is usually <u>as far as they get</u>(他们所能做到的).
-They have all been put to shame by a boy who, while playing truant travelled 1, 600 miles.
+They have all <u>been put to shame</u>(羞耻) by a boy (who, while playing truant, travelled 1, 600 miles).
-He hitchhiked to Dover and towards evening went into a boat to find somewhere to sleep.
+He hitchhiked(搭便车) to Dover and, towards evening, went into a boat to find somewhere to sleep.
-When he woke up next morning, he discovered that the boat had, in the meantime, travelled to Calais.
+When he woke up next morning, he discovered that the boat had, <u>in the meantime</u>, travelled to Calais.
-No one noticed the boy as he crept off.
+No one noticed the boy as he <u>crept off</u>(爬离).
-From there, he hitchhiked to Paris in a lorry.
+From there, he hitchhiked to Paris in a lorry(卡车).
-The driver gave him a few biscuits and a cup of coffee and left him just outside the city.
+The driver gave him a few biscuits(饼干) and a cup of coffee and left him just outside the city.
-The next car the boy stopped did not take him into the centre of Paris as he hoped it would, but to Perpignan on the French-Spanish border.
+The next car (the boy stopped) did not take him into the centre of Paris as he hoped it would, but to Perpignan on the French-Spanish border(边境).
-There he was picked up by a policeman and sent back to England by the local authorities.
+There he was <u>picked up</u> by a policeman and sent back to England by the local authorities.
-He has surely set up a record for the thousands of children who dream of evading school.
+He has surely set up a record for the thousands of children who dream of evading(逃避) school.